romanchot/AKC_Laravel/README.md

 Stored in a Git repository  Y

-DocBlock / DocComment on every function written
+DocBlock / DocComment on every function written Y

 Good looking and Clean code Y